I told her once I wasn’t good at anything. She told me survival is a talent.

 Why did she do it?
 Nobody dared to ask.
 Because - what courage!
 Who had the courage to burn herself?
 Twenty aspirin, a little slit alongside the veins of the arm, maybe even a bad half hour standing on a roof: We’ve all had those.
 And somewhat more dangerous things, like putting a gun in your mouth.
 But you put it there, you taste it, it’s cold and greasy, your finger is on the trigger, and you find that a whole world lies between this moment and the moment you’ve been planning, when you’ll pull the trigger.
 That world defeats you.
-You put the gun back in the drawer.
-You'll have to find another way.

 It’s important to cultivate detachment.
 One way to do this is to practice imagining yourself dead, or in the process of dying.
 If there’s a window, you must imagine your body falling out of that window.
 If there’s a knife, you must imagine the knife piercing your skin.
 If there’s a train coming, you must imagine your torso flattened under its wheels.
 These excercises are necessary to achieving the proper distance.